-It is easy to get overwhelmed with the selection of suppliers on Alibaba and I can understand how you might have difficulties figuring out if it is safe to transfer your money to a supplier you’ve never met.
+It is easy to get overwhelmed with the selection of suppliers on Alibaba though.
+And I can certainly understand how you could have reservations figuring out if it is safe to transfer your money to a supplier you’ve never met.

 1) Alibaba research

 4) Factory audits

 Disclaimer: Some of the products may contain an affiliate link and we may make a commission if you click on it at no additional costs to you.

 Looking through search results, you’ll see a selection of products from different factories that look like this.
 Pay attention to the details on the right side of the listing.
 Those are essential for giving you a quick idea of whether to not to trust a factory or not.

 The red rectangle shown above gives you enough information to quickly determine if a factory is legitimate or not.

 - Factory Location (China), Length of Time on Alibaba (4 years), and Whether or not the factory is verified or not.

 - This is the rating of the Supplier Online Performance Index.
 While the exact calculation is shown here, 5 is the highest level.